lazartravica/Envy/README.md

     - ...
 ```

-For more information, you can look at the example nodes.yml provided, be sure to change it.
+For more information, you can look at the example `nodes.yml` provided.

-Groups options is the only optional option in defining a node.
+`groups` option is the only optional option in defining a node.

 Currently there are no default settings available, therefore you need to specify all option in order for the Vagrantfile to run successfully.

-More options, and default fallbacks are coming soon.

-## Adding your own Ansible provisioning scripts
+## Adding your own Ansible scripts

-Clone your repo containing the Ansible provisioning scripts into the `ansible` folder.
+Clone your repo containing the Ansible scripts into the `ansible` folder.

 The `ansible/playbook.yml` will be executed when provisioning.